Share on Facebook

 (click on the purple Butterflies to open the details)

-Lycaenidae (Blues, Coppers, Gossamer-winged and Hairstreaks)
+Lycaenidae (Blues, Coppers, Gossamer-winged, Hairstreaks and Harvesters)

 Nymphalidae (Brush-footed Butterflies)